apostrophecms/docs/docs/reference/server-events.md

 ### `ready`

-Invoked after all `apostrophe:modulesRegistered` handlers have completed.
-All modules are not completely ready for work.
+Invoked after all `apostrophe:modulesRegistered` handlers and start up functions have completed.
+All modules are now completely ready for work.

 There is no data included with the event for handlers.
 Previously named `afterInit`, which still works as an alias.